-Stress tests are performed on the Company's financial position which commensurate with its risk profile and the business environment in line with the Guideline on Stress Testing for Insurers issued by BNM.
-The stress tests are used as a risk management tool to identify potential threats to the Company's financial health from exceptional but plausible adverse events and to assess its impact on the Company's Individual Target Capital Level.
-The stress test report and the Individual Target Capital Level assessments are deliberated at the RMC meetings and thereafter recommended for Board approval for submission to BNM.
+Stress tests are performed on the Company's financial position which commensurate with its risk profile and the business environment.
+The stress test, under the Financial Condition Report ("FCR"), is used as a risk management tool to identify potential threats to the Company's financial health from exceptional but plausible adverse events and to determine as well as assess its impact on the Company's Individual Target Capital Level.
+The FCR is deliberated at the Board for approval before submission to BNM.